rali-udem/jsRealB/Architecture/README.md

 is realized as `It is red.` in which the pronominalization of `apple` is still in effect.

-If this is not what was intended, then a new `apple` object should be created before pronominalization.
+If this is not what was intended, then a new `apple` object could have been created before pronominalization.
 To achieve this, we can call `clone()`which creates a new copy of the `Constituent`.
 This is implemented by traversing the object and creating a `String` that corresponds to the `jsRealB` expression for building this object.
 The resulting string is then evaluated in the current context to build a copy of the original expression.
 So our previous `S` could have been coded as

     S(Pro("I").g("m"),
       CP(C("and"),